Running tests

 This assumes that an virtual environment has been setup and activated with poetry.

 Furthermore, tests require access to a FLAME Hub instance.
-There are two way of accomplishing this - either by using testcontainers or by deploying your own instance.
+There are two ways of accomplishing this - either by using testcontainers or by deploying your own instance.

 Using testcontainers